-s (Cont.)

-If the page name is empty, the current page is used.
-Same as the 'Clear Page' comman
+Page Commands (Cont.) @PPA If the page name is empty, the current page is used.
+Same as the 'Clear Page' command in TPDesign4.
+Close all popups on a specified Syntax: page. "'@PPA-<page name>'" Variable: page name = 1 - 50 ASCII characters.

-in TPDesign4.

-Syntax:

-"'@PPA- <page name="">'"</page>

-Variable:

-page name = 1 - 50 ASCII characters.
 Name of the page the popup is displayed On.

-Example:

-SEND_COMMAND Panel,"'@PPA-Page1'"

-Close all popups on Page1.

-If the page name is empty, the current page is used (see example 2).
-If the popup page

-part of a group, the whole group is deactivated.
-This command works in the same way a

-the 'Hide Popup' command in TPDesign4.
+Example: SEND_COMMAND Panel, "'@PPA-Page1'" Close all popups on Page1. @PPF If the page name is empty, the current page is used (see example 2).
+If the popup page is part of a group, the whole group is deactivated.
+This command works in the same way as Deactivate a the 'Hide Popup' command in TPDesign4. specific popup page on either a Syntax: specified page or "'@PPF-<popup page name>;<page name>'" the current page.
+Variable: popup page name = 1 - 50 ASCII characters.
+Name of the popup page. page name = 1 - 50 ASCII characters.

-Syntax:

-"'@PPF- <popup name="" page="">;<page name="">'"</page></popup>

-Variable:

-popup page name = 1 - 50 ASCII characters.
-Name of the popup page.

-page name = 1 - 50 ASCII characters.
 Name of the page the popup is displayed On.

-Example:

-SEND_COMMAND Panel,"'@PPF-Popup1;Main'"

-Deactivates the popup page 'Popup1' on the Main page.

-Example 2:

-SEND_COMMAND Panel,"'@PPF-Popup1'"

-Deactivates the popup page 'Popup1' on the current page.

-If the page name is empty, the current page is used (see example 2).
-Toggling refers to the

-activating/deactivating (On/Off) of a popup page.
-This command works in the same way as the 'Toggle Popup' command in TPDesign4.
+Example: SEND_COMMAND Panel, "'@PPF-Popup1; Main'" Deactivates the popup page 'Popup1' on the Main page.
+Example 2: SEND_COMMAND Panel, "'@PPF-Popup1'" Deactivates the popup page 'Popup1' on the current page. @PPG If the page name is empty, the current page is used (see example 2).
+Toggling refers to the activating/deactivating (On/Off) of a popup page.
+This command works in the same way Toggle a specific as the 'Toggle Popup' command in TPDesign4. popup page on either a specified Syntax: page or the cur-"'@PPG-<popup page name>;<page name>'" rent page.
+Variable: popup page name = 1 - 50 ASCII characters.
+Name of the popup page. page name = 1 - 50 ASCII characters.

-Syntax:

-"'@PPG- <popup name="" page="">;<page name="">'"</page></popup>

-Variable:

-popup page name = 1 - 50 ASCII characters.
-Name of the popup page.

-page name = 1 - 50 ASCII characters.
 Name of the page the popup is displayed On.

-Example:

-SEND_COMMAND Panel,"'@PPG-Popup1;Main'"

-Toggles the popup page 'Popup1' on the 'Main' page from one state to another (On/Off)

-Example 2:

-SEND_COMMAND Panel, "'@PPG-Popup1'"

-Toggles the popup page 'Popup1' on the current page from one state to another (On/Off

-Kill refers to the deactivating (Off) of a popup window from all pages.
-If the pop-up page part of a group, the whole group is deactivated.
-This command works in the same way a the 'Clear Group' command in TPDesign 4.
+Example: SEND_COMMAND Panel, "'@PPG-Popup1; Main'" Toggles the popup page 'Popup1' on the 'Main' page from one state to another (On/Off).
+Example 2: SEND_COMMAND Panel, "'@PPG-Popup1'" Toggles the popup page 'Popup1' on the current page from one state to another (On/Off). @PPK Kill refers to the deactivating (Off) of a popup window from all pages.
+If the pop-up page is part of a group, the whole group is deactivated.
+This command works in the same way as Kill a specific the 'Clear Group' command in TPDesign 4. popup page from all pages.
+Syntax: "'@PPK-<popup page name>'" Variable: popup page name = 1 - 50 ASCII characters.

-Syntax:

-"'@PPK- <popup name="" page="">'"</popup>

-Variable:

-popup page name = 1 - 50 ASCII characters.
 Name of the popup page.

-popup page name = 1 - 50 ASCII characters.
-Name of the popup page.
-Example:
+Example: SEND_COMMAND Panel, "'@PPK-Popup1'" Kills the popup page 'Popup1' on all pages.